 Increased visibility into fleet health and activity also allowed the City of Fort Lauderdale to reduce idle time by 20%.
 Newstrom leveraged the Samsara Fuel Usage Report to see how much fuel was being used and paired this with driver behavior data to help supervisors coach their teams on best practices for fuel-efficient driving.

 So far, the fleet department has decreased fuel consumption by 5%—even as the fleet grew.
-This is the equivalent to 28,000 gallons of fuel saved, about $70,500 in savings, and a reduction of 380,000 pounds of CO2 emissions over a six-month period.
+This is the equivalent to 28,000 gallons of fuel saved, about $70,500 in savings over a six-month period.